Smart Labs Now Logo

 What are the signs and symptoms of STDs?

 Common signs include unusual discharge, pain during urination, sores or bumps around the genitals, and fever.
-However, some STDs, like chlamydia, can be asymptomatic.
+However, some STDs, like chlamydia and gonorrhea, can be asymptomatic.

 How can STDs be treated?